crawdaddie/ylc/README.md

 # ylc
-simple language for learning purposes
+simple language for learning purposes, bootstrapped in C (self-hosting probably way out of scope)

-using LLVM C API as a backend
+uses LLVM C API as a backend to generate LLVM IR, and to implement a JIT for the REPL

 # compile ylc
 `mkdir -p build && make`